 As the harvest season for sesame, millet, and corn begins, farmers in Beleil locality, east of Nyala, capital of South Darfur, have appealed to the state government and security authorities to intervene urgently in order to protect the agricultural season by intensifying the presence of security forces.

-Farmer Muhammad Ibrahim told a press conference that the harvest has started, “which bodes well for great productivity this year”.
+Farmer Mohamed Ibrahim told a press conference that the harvest has started, “which bodes well for great productivity this year”.